5 Main Causes of Back Pain

 For most patients, non-pharmacological care is going to be the best option but some people might end up needing surgery for the condition.
 Interestingly enough, there actually isn't a whole lot of research on how to treat sciatica, with some of the main information coming from trials that were done over 20 years ago!

 Something else that doesn't help is the lack of a proper definition of sciatica.
-Very often the term is used to describe back pain in general, but true definitions tend to lean towards a neurological issue, when there is compression on the spinal nerve root.
+Very often the term is used to describe back pain in a general sense, but stricter definitions tend to lean towards it being more of a neurological issue, when there is compression on the spinal nerve root.

-When we look at the true definition and treat accordingly, more recent research published in the Lancet medical journal indicates that looking at staying active and using conservative care is a much better option for sciatica patients than medication or surgery.
+When we look at the true definition and treat accordingly, more recent research published in the Lancet medical journal indicates that staying active and using more conservative care models and treatments is a much better option for sciatica patients than medication or surgery.

 3. Arthritis